• Art magazine

 Possibility Description Advantages Disadvantages

-Would you like to register a business?
+Do you want to register a business?

 status Description Advantages Disadvantages

-You can use this small business regulation as long as your total turnover did not exceed €25,000 in the previous calendar year and €50,000 in the current (second) calendar year.
-If the turnover limit is exceeded within a year, the small business regulation remains in effect until the end of the year.
-Standard taxation then applies from the following year (exception: if your net turnover exceeds €100,000 in the current calendar year, the switch to standard taxation takes effect immediately).
-This regulation is therefore particularly worthwhile in the early stages or for part-time self-employment.
+You can use this small business regulation as long as your total revenue in the previous calendar year did not exceed €25,000 and in the current (second) calendar year does not exceed €50,000.
+If the revenue limit is exceeded within a year, the small business regulation remains in effect until the end of that year.
+From the following year, standard taxation applies (exception: if net revenue exceeds €100,000 in the current calendar year, the switch to standard taxation occurs immediately).
+This regulation is therefore particularly advantageous in the early stages or for part-time self-employment.
 It should not be confused with a small business.

-Artists' Social Insurance Fund (KSK) 🎨
+Artists' Social Security Fund (KSK) 🎨

 Small business regulation (KU)

-Comparison table for decision making
+Comparison table for decision-making

 Success factors for self-employed artists